inferly/inferlylens/docs/index.rst

 Inferlylens documentation
 ==========================================

-Inferlylens makes it easy to manipulate, plot and get insights from Gaussian process models.
-It is build on top of GPflow and tensorflow.
+Inferlylens is library that wraps GPflow models to make them easier to manipulate and plot.

 Install with poetry
 ###################